harrythepuppet/Obsidian-1/Shadowdark(my world)/world/Cities(Posts).md

 #### Sanitarium
 Place to heal characters, attach prosthetics, cure illnesses, recover
 #### Market
+Place to stock up on food, clothes, simple accessories and equipment
 #### Shady market
 Market to sell and buy artifacts, not restrained by any plot